Baking Ingredients

 • Discoloration

-• Hard clumps that do not break apart easily (indicating moisture absorption)
+• Hard clumps that cannot be broken apart (due to significant moisture absorption)

 Room Temperature Safety

-Not applicable to dry, shelf-stable ingredients.
 The danger zone (40°F–140°F) applies to perishable foods.
+Dry potato starch, in its original form, is shelf-stable.

 Expert Tips